New round of Epstein documents offer another look into his cesspool of sexual abuse

 “She had on the phone Mr. Harvey Weinstein,” reads one message about a missed call.

-Weinstein's spokesman did not immediately respond to a message seeking comment Friday.

-There are also several messages about missed calls from Jean-Luc Brunel, a French modeling agent who was close to Epstein.
+Epstein also got several messages about missed calls from Jean-Luc Brunel, a French modeling agent who was close to Epstein.
 Brunel was awaiting trial on charges that he raped underage girls when he killed himself in a Paris jail in 2022.

 When Epstein was initially investigated by Palm Beach police in 2005, detectives spoke to a number of girls from an area high school who said they had been paid money to give massages to Epstein.